OptimalBI/optimal-data-engine-mssql-scripts/README.md

 ## Download and build instructions: ##
 If you wish to develop the code base further, we recommend that you use the Visual Studio solution which is provided.

-The Project contains a number of discrete scripts, which you can copy off the GitHub website, or from the project zip.
+The Project contains a number of discrete scripts and SSIS packages, which you can copy off the GitHub website, or from the project zip.

 ### Pre-requisites ###

 * Download a copy of the zip and extract to a temporary folder

-### Scripted Install ###
+### Installation ###

+"Helper" stored procedures:
 * Open SQL Server Management studio and load *ode_to_mssql_scripts_Create.sql* from the extracted zip file.
 You will find it in the *ReleaseScript* folder.
 * Within SQL Server Management Studio > Click Query Menu > SQLCMD Mode
 * Within the script optionally change the ConfigDatabase to your ODE_Config database name, DatabaseName and DefaultFilePrefix to the preferred ODE scripts database name; default is *ode_to_mssql_scripts*. *ODE_Admin* is recommended.
 * Click Execute from the toolbar.
 This should run successfully with a result of 'Update complete' on the Message panel

-### Ad Hoc Usage ###

-Scripts could be used on Ad Hoc basis without new database installation.
-Refer to folders *Configuration* and *Management* for Ad Hoc scripts.
+Release Management SSIS Project:
+* Refer to the Release Management project ReadMe file

+ODE_Stage and ODE_Vault projects:
+* Don't require installation as such.
+They could be used as a template for the ODE Data Vault implementation

 ## Current functionality: ##
 Details of the current ODE functionality can be found here http://www.ode.ninja/category/features/ These scripts are linked on a number of pages in http://www.ode.ninja/ , where there usage is dicussed in more detail.